 If it looks too big, it may be fine since you will be able to smoosh the pillow a little once it is sewn inside the napkins.

-3. Sew 3 sides of the napkins together using a blanket stitch, overcast or whipstitch.
-I used white yarn for this pillow.
+Sew 3 sides of the napkins together using a blanket stitch, overcast or whipstitch.
+I used white yarn for this pillow cover.

-One strand was too thin.
-Instead of evenly spacing the stitches, I followed the lines on the pattern to create unique spacing that coordinates with the napkins.
+I used two strands of embroidery floss to make this cover.
+Also instead of evenly spacing the stitches around the pillow, I followed the lines on the pattern of the napkin to create unique spacing that coordinates with the napkins.